IgorFurman/VapeShop/README.md

 The project is structured into several components and utility functions:

-The App component in the code is the entry point of the React application.
+- **App** component in the code is the entry point of the React application.
 It sets up the necessary context providers and router for the application.
 The main component, AppContent, renders the different routes based on the URL path.
 The application includes various routes for user authentication and profile management (/login, /register, /profile/:id), shopping functionality (/, /cart, /products/:id), and other pages such as contact and search results.

-The App component also includes context providers for the shop context and navbar context, which are used throughout the application to manage state and provide data to components.

-Overall, the App component acts as the container for the entire application, providing the necessary context and routing functionality..
-.

-The Navbar component is a navigation bar that provides links to different pages, a search functionality, and icons for the shopping cart and user profile.
+- **Navbar** component is a navigation bar that provides links to different pages, a search functionality, and icons for the shopping cart and user profile.
 It includes a mobile-friendly burger menu for small screens.

-- The ProductSearch component is a search bar that suggests matching products as the user types and allows them to navigate to specific product pages.
+- **ProductSearch** component is a search bar that suggests matching products as the user types and allows them to navigate to specific product pages.

-- **AddToCard** This component represents a modal window for adding products to the shopping cart.
+- **AddToCard** component represents a modal window for adding products to the shopping cart.
 It is used to provide feedback to the user when a product is added to the cart.

 - **AgeCheck** component is a modal-based age verification component used to restrict access to certain content or features based on age.
 It prompts the user to confirm their age by clicking "Yes" or "No" buttons.
 If the user clicks "Yes," the component stores the verification status in local storage, allowing them to access the content.
 Otherwise, if the user clicks "No," they are redirected to a different website.